Fatal1ty/openapify/README.md

 #### headers

-Dictionary of response headers applicable for this operation, where the key is the header name and the value can be either a string or a `Header` object.
+Dictionary of response headers applicable for the operation, where the key is the header name and the value can be either a string or a `Header` object.

 In the first case it is the header description.
 This affects the value of